 In the world, Estonian students rank 8th in mathematics, 5th in reading and 4th in science.
 For such great results, we have to be thankful for our Estonian teachers.

-Teacher training at Tallinn University adapts to the changes in society and school practices and continues to do so at a high level.
-Estonian teachers are professionally motivated, according to the TALIS 2018 survey, the vast majority of our teachers do schoolwork with a sense of mission, wanting to support their student's development and contribution to Estonian society (OECD, 2019).
+Teacher training at Tallinn University adapts to the changes in society and in school practices and continues to do so at a high level.
+Estonian teachers are professionally motivated and according to the TALIS 2018 survey, the vast majority of Estonian teachers do schoolwork with a sense of mission, wanting to support their student's development and wish to contribute to Estonian society (OECD, 2019).
 PISA results are certainly one of the indicators that confirms this.